-The main purpose of the 10-Error Rule is not to punish, but to make sure that Hastings students present a professional and competent work product.
-To achieve consistency throughout the sections, graders adhere to the following guidelines.
+Hastings Moot Court Program is known for its high standards and expectations of students.
+The credibility of any legal writing will be detrimentally harmed by any errors within it.
+In order to ensure Hastings students are cognizant of this particularly common issue, the Hastings Moot Court Program adheres to the 10-Error Rule.
+The 10-Error Rule ensures that Hastings students present a professional and competent work product.
+To achieve consistency throughout the sections, graders adhere to the strict guidelines.
 These guidelines provide the consistency needed to achieve an equal playing field for all Moot Court students.

 Final briefs must contain no substantive errors.
 Substantive errors include citing a case incorrectly with respect to its holding, reasoning, or precedential status.
 Graders have a certain amount of discretion in determining when a holding has been twisted so far as to constitute a substantive error.
 We want to encourage creativity, but clear errors must be prevented.
 The TAs and Professors work together to correct the student briefs and to encourage the students to be as error-free as possible.